V381/Organizer/README.md

   </ul>
 <hr>

-Data for all apps is saved in localStorage.
+Data for all apps is stored in localStorage.